 Symbol showing a tree damaged by wind, lightning strike or other disturbance

-Illustration of a dead tree with exposed roots
+Illustration of a fallen tree

 Front view of a Wiliwili tree, endemic to the Hawaiian islands.
 It is typically found in dry forests on leeward island slopes up to an elevation of 600 m